sfwolfphys/onlineLabDissemination/readme.md

 Authors:  SFW and MWS

+In general, we are doing a good bit of dissemination with online laboratories.
+This will be the home for that work.
+Items in this repository (will) include:

+- TPT Online lab paper
+- Seminar we gave to the PICUP community
+- Seminar we (will) give to ECU community
+- Workshop that Steve gives to NCS-AAPT

+Below are some notes about TPT and getting things published there.

+## TPT pages and resources
 This is the online repository for the paper on online labs that we want to write for _The Physics Teacher_.

-## TPT pages and resources

 - [TPT Author guideline page](https://www.aapt.org/publications/tptauthors.cfm)
 - Paper length limitation: